-Myths and reality about AC and DC cure monitoring
+Myths and reality about AC and DC Dielectric cure monitoring

 Myth Nr 1: DC is vulnerable to electrode polarisation

-This maybe the case with some DC measuring units when measuring liquids with low electrical resistivity but this is not by any means the case in composites where we actually measure very low conductivity resins (insulators).
+This may be the case with some DC measuring units when measuring liquids with low electrical resistivity but this is not the case in composites where we actually measure very low conductivity resins (insulators).
 On the other hand, AC may polarise the sensor's electrodes while in this case that polarisation can be much more complicated as it may include also dipole polarisation.

 Myth Nr 2.
-DC may be affected by release agents
+DC may be affected by the release agent

-It is true that DC measures basically on the surface between the two electrodes and this its an advantage against AC in measuring carbon fibre composites.
-However, unless thick wax is being used as a release agent, no issues with release agents or any other mould maintenance liquidswe have never been encountered.
+It is true that DC measures mostly on the surface between the two flat electrodes and this its an advantage against AC in the cure monitoring of carbon fibre composites.
+However, unless thick wax is used, no issues with release agents or any other mould maintenance liquids have been ever encountered.
 Actually, it is very interesting that in some cases Optimold can even measure the curing of the release agent itself before becoming neutral at the end of its curing.

 Myth Nr 3.
 DC can 'only' provide electrical resistance.

-The resistivity of the resin (which is directly related to its ion viscosity) has been widely accepted by the expert scientists as the main cure indicator for composites.
-So of course DC can only measure 'only' resistivity but this is exactly what it is needed (together with resin's temperaure) to define the cure of a resin.
-Everything else that is offered by the AC dielectrics may be useful for other applications but at the same time this complexity requires expert users and additional signal processing tools to deal with while DC is simple and straightforward providing what exactly the composite manufacturer needs.
-Furthermore, our cure sensors are always accompanied by an embeded temperature sensor which is absolutely necessary for the calculation of any useful processing parameter.
+The resistivity of the resin (which is directly related to its ion viscosity) has been widely accepted by the experts as the main cure indicator for composites.
+So a DC system can measure 'only' resistivity but this is exactly what it is necessary (together with resin's temperaure) to define online the cure of a resin.
+Everything else that is available by an AC dielectric system may be useful for other applications but at the same time it adds to the system complexity requiring expert users and additional signal processing tools to deal with while DC is simple and straightforward providing what exactly the composite manufacturer needs.
+Furthermore, Synthesites cure sensors are always accompanied by an embeded temperature sensor which is absolutely necessary for the calculation of the useful resin properties.